-Mexico is an amazingly diverse country with so many things to do, and eat, and see.
+Mexico is an amazingly diverse country with many things to do, eat, and see.
 But it’s hard not to be inundated with endless stories from the media about gang activity, killings & kidnappings, and petty theft.
-We’d be lying if we said weren’t a bit nervous when coming to Mexico for the first time.
+We’d be lying if we said we weren’t a bit nervous when coming to Mexico for the first time.
 But is Mexico as dangerous as the media portrays?

 In short, YES, Mexico can be dangerous…but only if you don’t take the proper safety precautions and are looking for trouble.